 install -Dm755 lilush ~/.local/bin/lilush

-RELIW — An HTTP server & framework.
+RELIW — A Redis-backed HTTP server & framework.

 zxkitty — A ZX80 emulator for the terminal.